mjbots/moteus/docs/reference.md

 NOTE: This is limited internally to be no more than `servo.max_velocity`.

+## `servo.inertia_feedforward` ##

+When set to non-zero, and acceleration limits are currently in effect, this will apply a feedforward torque equal to the current acceleration multiplied by this configurable value.
+This can be used to improve response transients for short movements, where the acceleration period is not long enough for the normal position PID to track well.

+In an ideal world, you would set this to the moment of inertia of your system in measured in kg * m^2.

 ## `servo.voltage_mode_control` ##

 When set to non-zero, the current control loop is not closed, and all